-Source: 2010 Census
+Source: Santa Fe County

 The amount of commercial services in the plan area will be heavily influenced by utility extensions, water resources, transportation improvements, land use, and zoning regulations.
 Factors including changes in ownership or land use could have significant impact on the surrounding community and future development proposals.
 Major factors influencing commercial development include: